Elise Schmit

-Elise Schmit (born 1982) is a Luxembourg writer and literary critic who writes mainly in German.
+Elise Schmit (born 1982) is a Luxembourgish writer and literary critic who writes mainly in German.
 She has won many awards including the 2019 Prix Servais for Stürze aus unterschiedlichen Fallhöhen, a collection of short stories, which was judged to be the most significant literary work published in Luxembourg in 2018.
+Schmit has received many awards in Luxembourg, including the first prize for the Concours littéraire national in 2010 and 2012, as well as third prize in 2017; and the Prix Servais in 2019.